mysteryx93/GPU-Passthrough-with-Optimus-Manager-Guide/README.md

 It will now automatically switch the GPU when starting your `win10-gpu` VM!
 Great work.

+One last problem.
+If you don't log back into Linux before Windows 10 boots up, you will have no internet connection.
+The WiFi connection is tied to the Linux user session.
+Logging in after won't restore the Windows connection.

+[TODO: FIX]

 ## Performance Tuning

 Hugepages: Transparent hugepages work by default.
 The experts who helped me said that there's no benefit in setting up static hugepages.
 Even though most guides tell you to do so.